Sudesh Dhaniram

-Sudesh Dhaniram (born 14 January 1967) is a cricket player who formerly represented Guyana and most recently, the United States of America.
+Sudesh Dhaniram (born 14 January 1967) is a Guyanese cricketer who formerly represented Guyana and most recently, the United States of America.
 He is a right-handed batsman and a right-arm off break bowler.
 He made his Twenty20 debut on 9 February 2010, for the United States in the 2010 ICC World Twenty20 Qualifier in the United Arab Emirates.
 His brother, Sunil also played for Guyana, and had a very successful career with Canada.
 He faced off against his brother in Canada vs USA matches a few times.

 In February 2020, he was named in the West Indies' squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the coronavirus pandemic.